mah0x211/lenv/README.md

 lenv - lua version manager

 Usage:
+  lenv <option> <command> [<args>...]

+Options:
+  -g, --global                   Use /usr/local/lenv as installation directory

+Commands:
-  lenv help                           Show this message lenv setup                          Set up required files and directories lenv path                           Show the configured paths lenv fetch                          Fetch remote versions lenv vers                           List available versions lenv ls                             List installed versions lenv install <version> <opt...>     Install and use a <version> of lua lenv install-lj <version> <opt...>  Install and use a <version> of luajit lenv install-rocks <version>        Install and use a <version> of lurocks in
+  help                           Show this message setup                          Set up required files and directories path                           Show the configured paths fetch                          Fetch remote versions vers                           List available versions ls                             List installed versions install <version> <opt...>     Install and use a <version> of lua install-lj <version> <opt...>  Install and use a <version> of luajit install-rocks <version>        Install and use a <version> of lurocks in
                                   current lua environment
-  lenv use <version>                  Use a <version> of lua lenv use-lj <version>               Use a <version> of luajit lenv use-rocks <version>            Use a <version> of luajit
+  use <version>                  Use a <version> of lua use-lj <version>               Use a <version> of luajit use-rocks <version>            Use a <version> of luajit

   Note:
     The <version> specifier of the above commands can be specified as follows;